i2p/i2p.i2p/installer/resources/checklist.md

     mtn -d i2p.mtn co --branch=i2p.i2p /path/to/releasedir
     ```

-  - You must build with Java 7 or higher.
+  - You must build with Java 8 or higher.
-    If you build with Java 8 or higher, you must also have the Java 7 JRE installed for the bootclasspath.

 4. Create override.properties with (adjust as necessary):